Michael Keaton

 Michael Keaton as Batman

-Keaton, in his characteristic humorous manner, said that he showed incredible courage in taking on this role:
+Keaton, with his characteristic humor, said he showed incredible courage taking on the role:

 ... it was pure adventure.
 If the film hadn't been successful, we all - Tim Burton, Jack Nicholson (the Joker's role performer, ed.), I - would have looked very foolish!
-Our gothic tale was completely out of the mainstream - the film was very different from everything that was being filmed at that time.
+Our gothic tale was completely outside the mainstream - the film was totally different from everything being made at the time.

-Despite receiving five million dollars for the first, Oscar-winning part, and ten million for the second, he refused to appear in the sequel to the comic book film.
-The next Batmen were Val Kilmer and George Clooney, while the second millennium was opened by Bruce Wayne played by Christian Bale.
-Meanwhile, Keaton took a break from filming, dedicating his time to raising his son and addressing climate change issues.
+Despite earning five million dollars for the first, Oscar-winning role, and ten million for the second, he refused to appear in the third comic book film.
+The next Batmen were Val Kilmer and George Clooney, while the new millennium brought Bruce Wayne as played by Christian Bale.
+Meanwhile, Keaton stepped away from filming to focus on raising his son and addressing climate change issues.

 Michael Keaton in 'Batman Returns'